 In some cases, a library (.LIB or .LIB64) file may need to call a routine (function, procedure, subprogram) in another library file.
 To ensure that a routine is not called before the library it exists in is loaded, a $INCLUDE directive can be placed at the top of the library file followed by the complete path name of the library file. $USERLIB is accepted as the USERLIB directory in the EES folder, so the EES folder can be placed anywhere.
 The following example shows how the internal flow functions in the Heat Exchanger library can be loaded.

 $INCLUDE $USERLIB\Heat Transfer\Convection\Internal_flow.lib

 If the filename extension is .VAR, EES will expect the file to be a .VAR (Variable information) file that is written with the Save Inputs button in a Diagram Window or with the Save option in the Variable Information dialog in the Professional license of EES.

 If the filename extension is .PRF (or .PRF64 for the 64-bit license), EES will expect the file to be a .PRF (EES Preferences) file.
 A .PRF file holds default values of units settings selected in the Unit System dialog, stop criteria and integration tolerances specified in the Tolerances dialog, default variable information, and all of the information in the Preferences dialog. .PRF files are created when the Store button in clicked in the Unit System, Tolerances, and Preferences dialogs.
 A .PRF file can be loaded with the Load button in the Preferences dialog or with a $INCLUDE directive.

-If the filename extension is .UNT, EES will expect the file to be a Units List file that holds unit strings.
+If the filename extension is .UN1, EES will expect the file to be a Units List file that holds unit strings.
 If the filename extension is .UNT2, EES will expect the file to be a file that holds alternate unit strings.
 These files can be created with a text editor or with the Units List dialog.